metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_template_v1alpha2_manifest.md

 Optional:

-- `args` (List of String) Args are a set of arguments to be passed to the command executed by the container onlaunch.
+- `args` (List of String) Args are a set of arguments to be passed to the command executed by the container on launch.
 - `cmd` (String) Cmd defines the command to use when launching the image.
-It overrides the default commandof the action.
+It overrides the default command of the action.
 It must be a unix path to an executable program.
 - `env` (Map of String) Env defines environment variables used when launching the container.
 - `namespaces` (Attributes) Namespace defines the Linux namespaces this container should execute in. (see [below for nested schema](#nestedatt--spec--actions--namespaces))
 - `volumes` (List of String) Volumes defines the volumes to mount into the container.